postmanlabs/labs-docs/_posts/01_postman/09_monitors/2017-05-04-setting_up_monitor.md

   [![configure monitor](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitor-configure.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitor-configure.png)

-    * Enter the monitor name, indicate how often you want the monitor to run, select the region(s) to monitor, and then click the **Create** button.
+ * Enter the monitor name, indicate how often you want the monitor to run, select the region(s) to monitor.

+ 6. Click the **Create** button.

      The **Next Steps** x appears with information about the monitor and provides suggestions about next steps.